awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-codecommit.md

 # Tutorial: Create a Simple Pipeline (CodeCommit Repository)<a name="tutorials-simple-codecommit"></a>

-In this tutorial, you use CodePipeline to deploy code that is maintained in a CodeCommit repository to a single Amazon EC2 instance.
+In this tutorial, you use CodePipeline to deploy code maintained in a CodeCommit repository to a single Amazon EC2 instance.
 When you push a change to the CodeCommit repository, your CodePipeline pipeline will trigger.
 The pipeline will deploy your changes to an Amazon EC2 instance using CodeDeploy as the deployment service.

-The easiest way to get started with AWS CodePipeline is to use the **Create Pipeline** wizard in the CodePipeline console to create a simple pipeline.
+The easiest way to get started with AWS CodePipeline is to use the **Create Pipeline** wizard in the CodePipeline console.

 **Note**
 Before you begin, make sure you've set up your Git client to work with CodeCommit: [Setting up for AWS CodeCommit](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up.html)